 - The file should use the .CSV file extension.

-- The file size should be no larger than 3MB.
+- The file size should be no larger than 5MB.

 - The file should be formatted as shown below.
-Please note that column headers are required and must be sent exactly as indicated in the table below.
+Column headers are required and must be sent exactly as indicated in the table below.

 - Text fields should be enclosed in double quotes so that any commas inside the text fields will not be considered field separators.